GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

 ![images](figures/rstudio_dataframeview.png){ width="1000" }

-## Summarizing, subsetting, and determining the structure of a data frame.
+### Summarizing and determining the structure of a data frame.

-A **data frame is the standard way in R to store tabular data**.
-A data fame could also be thought of as a collection of vectors, all of which have the same length.
-Using only two functions, we can learn a lot about out data frame including some summary statistics as well as well as the "structure" of the data frame.
+A **data frame is the standard way to store tabular data in R**.
+A data frame could also be thought of as a collection of vectors, all of which have the same length.
+Using only two functions, we can learn a lot about out data frame including some summary statistics as well as the "structure" of the data frame.
 Let's examine what each of these functions can tell us: